GovReady/continuous-ato-kit/README.md

 ![sequence](docs/cak-sequence-20171206-001.png)

 The pipeline is simplifed to run on a single workstation playing the role of both Pipeline Environment (Docker Host) and DevSecOps Workstations.
-Instructions refer to the Pipeline Environment and DevSecOps Workstation in order to communicate what is happening functionality even though it's the same workstation.
+Instructions refer to the Pipeline Environment and DevSecOps Workstation separately in order to communicate what is happening functionally, even though they are implemented by the same workstation in this demonstration.

 # <a name="docker"></a> Step 1 - Install Docker